LucianDraws/morce/README.md

-`The scenery outside was awfully different from the one I'm used to see--back in the city`
+`Theory outside ne I'm used to see--back in the city`

 ```